gvtret/libxml2/rs/docs/parser_audit.md

 ## Next steps
 - Introduce a thin abstraction layer that allows C entry points to toggle between Rust and legacy implementations.
-- Prioritise fleshing out the remaining non-streaming helpers before addressing streaming and SAX integration.
+- Replace the placeholder buffering in the push parser with a real streaming state machine and wire SAX callbacks through the Rust scaffolding.